r7kamura/vscode-ruby-light/development.md

 ## Run

-Launch VSCode workspace, then press <kbd>F5</kbd> to launch a new Extension Development Host instance.
+Launch VSCode workspace:

 ```
 code .
 ```

-See the [official docs](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) for more details.
+Then press <kbd>F5</kbd> to launch a new Extension Development Host instance.
+See the [VSCode official docs](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) for more details.

 ## Local installation